In this Gardener's HQ guide, we'll explore cultivating Clematis plants in your garden, indoor spaces, and other settings.

-Clematis is a large genus of hardy perenniels that may flower in Spring, Summer or Autumn; dependent upon the individual Clematis species.
+Clematis is a large genus of hardy perennials that may flower in Spring, Summer, or Autumn; this is dependent upon the individual type of Clematis plant species.

-They are climbing vines which have large flat flowers of many colours such as pink, yellow, purple and white.
+They are climbing vines, which have large flat flowers of many colors such as pink, yellow, purple, and white.

 Clematis Montana by Amanda Slater.

 Clematis jackmanni by M. Gifford.

 It can take anything from one month to three years for the seeds of Clematis to germinate.

 The seeds of Clematis should be sown at a depth of 3 mm (1/8th inch) (if using roots then use a depth of 6 cm (2 inches) in flats, in the autumn.

 The flats should be in a shaded area, and covered in glass.
 Once winter is over, bring the flats indoors, so that they are subject then to a temperature of 21 to 24 degrees centigrade (70 to 75°F).

 Alternatively, seeds can be frozen in the freezer for three weeks, and sown in a shady part of the garden below glass in the spring.